 Most problems caused by coyotes can be solved by targeting and removing the specific coyotes that are responsible for the problems.
 Many times only one or a few coyotes need to be dealt with.

-Colorado Wildlife Services Solutions
+Wildlife Damage Control Solutions

 If you have been experiencing coyote damage, the most effective approach is to use a combination of capture/removal and exclusion/preventative measures.
 Fencing and using guard animals are a suitable form of prevention, however if a coyote has established itself and is causing damage or are threatening human health and safety, it may need to be removed.